 Dioceses/eparchies are to be open and transparent in communicating with the public about sexual abuse of minors by clergy within the confines of respect for the privacy and the reputation of the individuals involved.
-This is especially so with regard to informing parish and other church communities directly affected by ministerial misconduct involving minors.
+This is especially so with regard to informing parish and other church communities directly affected by sexual abuse of a minor.